UBC-MDS/mds532_viz_group25/README.md

 # Violent Crime Visualizer in US Cities

-Team members: Fei Chang, Mengyuan Zhu, Jingjing Zhi, Pan Fan
+## Team members:
+- Fei Chang @fei-chang
+- Mengyuan Zhu @Julie-M-Zhu
+- Jingjing Zhi @zhijingjing1
+- Pan Fan @pan1fan2

 ## Description of App

-The deployment on heroku:crimeviz.herokuapp.com.
+Deployed dashboard on heroku: https://mds-crimeviz.herokuapp.com/

 The interactive app contains a landing page that shows bar charts of major violent crimes in a US city over decades.
 The data visualization tool sums up the number of crimes per 100k capita in four categories and a total number of criminal conducts.
 The app aims to facilitate people for making decisions to move into a new city.